Twinkle, Twinkle, Little Star

-"Twinkle, Twinkle, Little Star" is a popular English lullaby.
+"Twinkle, Twinkle, Little Star" is an English lullaby.
 The lyrics are from an early-19th-century English poem written by Jane Taylor, "The Star".
 The poem, which is in couplet form, was first published in 1806 in Rhymes for the Nursery, a collection of poems by Taylor and her sister Ann.
 It is now sung to the tune of the French melody "Ah! vous dirai-je, maman", which was first published in 1761 and later arranged by several composers, including Mozart with Twelve Variations on "Ah vous dirai-je, Maman".
 The English lyrics have five stanzas, although only the first is widely known.
-It has a Roud Folk Song Index number of 7666.

-The song is in the public domain.
+Where Jane Taylor was when she wrote the lyric is contested, with the localities of Colchester and Chipping Ongar each asserting a claim.
+However, Ann Taylor writes (in The Autobiography and Other Memorials of Mrs. Gilbert) that the first time Jane ever saw the village of Ongar was in 1810, and the poem had been published in 1806.
+"In the summer of 1810, Jane, when visiting London, had enjoyed a pic-nic excursion in Epping Forest, and observed on a sign post at one of the turnings, 'To Ongar.'
+It was the first time she had seen the name."

 Lyrics

 The English lyrics were written as a poem by Jane Taylor (1783–1824) and published with the title "The Star" in Rhymes for the Nursery by Jane and her sister Ann Taylor (1782–1866) in London in 1806:

 The lyrics were first published with the tune "Ah! vous dirai-je, maman" in The Singing Master: First Class Tune Book in 1838.
 When sung, the first two lines of the entire poem are repeated as a refrain after each stanza.